logo jabes

 Obvious is "doing things different" is conflicting with "doing things as usual".

-Issues solving coöperation innovation X operation
+Attempts solving innovation vs operation

 confusion developement operations